-Their Premier World MasterCard has an annual fee of $89, which is pretty reasonable considering that it scores you two companion tickets per year for $99 each.
-The benefits aren’t too shabby either… zone 2 priority boarding, first class check-in, and once per year a US Airways Club day pass for free.
+Their Premier World MasterCard has an annual fee of $89, which is pretty reasonable, considering that it scores you two companion tickets per year for $99 each (plus any taxes or fees).
+The benefits aren’t too shabby either: Zone 2 priority boarding, first-class check-in and, once per year, a US Airways Club day pass for free.

 Virgin American discount benefit:

 - Your points are worth more.
-Each points is worth a pretty consistent 2.2 cents towards award airfare.
+Each point is worth a pretty consistent 2.2 cents toward award airfare.